blouyakis/emt_basic/module_3_test.md

 ### Q21 🟢
 **Front**
-Swelling of lower extremities in cardiac patients is called:
+Which of the following terms refers to swelling of the lower extremities seen in many cardiac patients?
 · Crackles · Presacral swelling · **Pedal edema** · CHF

 **Back**